cmisenas/mustached-adventure/README.md

 ```
 npm install
-redis-server & # run a redis server in the background
 make start-server
-# node bin/server.js
 ```

 ##Want to contribute?
 We would love help improving the interface, building a chrome plugin, testing, promoting and scaling.

 ##Tests